For additional information about these degree programs, please see the FES Graduate Program Handbook on the Student Resources page.

 Who applies to the MF program?

-The MF degree is a non-thesis degree designed for working professionals who are seeking continuing education.
+The MF degree is a non-thesis degree, typically designed for working professionals who are seeking continuing education.
 Some MF students are fully employed and remain fully employed for the duration of their program.
 Others may be seeking an opportunity to take their career to the next level or prepare for a career after completing an undergraduate degree.

 What is a typical MF degree program like?